-When you first contact Accounting Girl to assist with your finances, you’ll set-up an initial meeting to review the scope of the relationship and the work.
-Depending on how much back-work needs to be done to assimilate your books, they will quote you a flat-fee for onboarding.
-Then, as the relationship continues, they charge a percentage of revenue for their ongoing fee.
+When first contacting Accounting Girl to assist with its finances, the firm schedules an initial meeting to review the potential scope of the relationship and work.
+Accounting Girl may quote a flat fee for onboarding, depending on the firm’s financial complexity.
+Then, as the relationship continues, they charge a percentage of revenue as their ongoing fee.

-During the onboarding process, you’ll be migrated to QuickBooks online.
-After that, if necessary, your accounts will be rebuilt for you in an efficient and appropriate manner.
-This allows your virtual CFO to access your accounts through the online portal, which obviates the need to send files over the internet or use any alternative programs to communicate.
-(So long as everyone uses responsible password management and 2FA, your data should be reasonably secure).
-At all times, you can see what Accounting Girl is doing, and your books stay appropriately up-to-date.
+During the onboarding process, Accounting Girl will migrate the firm to QuickBooks online.
+Then, if necessary, they rebuild existing accounts efficiently and appropriately.
+This allows the virtual CFO to access firm accounts through the online portal, which obviates the need to send files over the internet or use alternative programs to communicate.
+(So long as everyone uses responsible password management and 2FA, this should be reasonably secure).
+The firm can always see what Accounting Girl is doing, and the books stay appropriately up-to-date.

-Once this relationship starts, they’ll even dig into the accounting and billing in your Law Practice Management Software.
-Although experience indicates that they can likely work in any LPMS you use, they have specific knowledge of Clio, MyCase, Cosmolex, PracticePanther, and more.
-After all, this is what you would expect from an internal accounting department—a virtual CFO should be no different.
+After the initial setup, they’ll even dig into the accounting and billing in the firm’s Law Practice Management Software.
+Although experience indicates that they can likely work in any LPMS, employees have specific knowledge of Clio, MyCase, Cosmolex, PracticePanther, and a few others.
+After all, this is what one expects from an internal accounting department.
+A virtual CFO should be no different.

-In addition to tracking your books and accounts, Accounting Girl can also help you with your financial planning, budgeting for the future, and tracking things like your KPIs.
-Here, you’ll benefit from their experience in planning for the future, which can include planning financially for upcoming hiring situations, office expansion, and even retirement.
+In addition to tracking books and accounts, Accounting Girl can also help with financial planning, budgeting, and monitoring things like KPIs.
+Here, the firm benefits from Accounting Girl’s experience in future financial planning, including upcoming hiring situations, office expansion, and even retirement.

 Benefits of a Virtual CFO

-Generally, the more hands-off an attorney is in this relationship, the more beneficial it is.
-Which feels weird to say.
-We, as lawyers, typically like to have our hands in every aspect of the business.
-But, occasionally—actually, more often than not—it’s better when we let experts handle what they do best.
+Generally, the more hands-off an attorney is in this relationship, the more beneficial to all, which seems counterintuitive.
+Lawyers typically like to have their hands in every aspect of the business.
+But, occasionally—actually, more often than not—it’s better to let experts handle what they do best.

-By outsourcing your accounting department, you can hire for experience, rather than convenience, location, or something even less related to capability.
-Although Accounting Girl doesn’t solely work with attorneys, that business makes up the bulk of what they do.
-Which means they’re well versed in lawyer trust accounting, and the ethical obligations that go along.
-So, you can feel confident leaving your accounting in their hands.
+Outsourcing the accounting department allows a firm to hire for experience rather than convenience, location, or something even less related to capability.
+Although Accounting Girl doesn’t solely work with attorneys, legal makes up most of what they do.
+This means they’re well versed in lawyer trust accounting and the accompanying ethical obligations.
+So, a firm can feel confident leaving accounting in their hands.

-However, your office will never be totally disengaged—that’s how lawyers lose their licenses.
-Even with your virtual CFO creating all of your client bills, your office (hopefully a managing attorney) will still be expected to review what Accounting Girl sends over, and push them out the door.
-Not only does that allow for you to maintain a certain degree of oversight, but you are also able to keep that direct relationship with your clients.
+However, the firm will never be totally disengaged—that’s how lawyers lose their licenses.
+Even with a virtual CFO creating all client bills, the office (hopefully a managing attorney) will still be expected to review what Accounting Girl sends and push them out the door.
+The firm retains a degree of direct oversight and the vital direct relationship with its clients.

 How Accounting Girl is Different

-The stand-out difference between Accounting Girl and some other outsourced accounting, is the three-way reconciliation they do.
-They’ll connect to your online bank account, your QuickBooks account, and your LPMS to make sure your financials are correct each month.
+The stand-out difference between Accounting Girl and other outsourced accounting firms is the three-way reconciliation they do.
+They connect with the firm’s online bank account, QuickBooks account, and LPMS ensure firm financials are correct each month.

-Importantly, as you would expect from any CFO, they aren’t just in your accounts at the beginning and the end of each month.
-Generally, someone from Accounting Girl connects with your accounts on a daily basis.
-This means that you don’t lose any time waiting for someone to get your books straight before you can run reports, confidently create bills, or run-down accounts receivable.
-But, in reality, you won’t have to do that either, that’s what your virtual CFO is for.
+Importantly, as one would expect from any CFO, they aren’t just in the accounts at the beginning and the end of each month.
+Generally, someone from Accounting Girl connects with the firm’s accounts daily.
+This means no one loses time waiting for someone to get the books straight before firm personnel can run reports, confidently create bills, or run-down accounts receivable.
+But, in reality, firm members won’t have to do that either; that’s what the virtual CFO is for.